 Recent changes to the personal injury compensation scheme from the UK government aren’t going down a treat.
 Some simply describe it as being simply “not enough” by insurers around the country.
 This could affect thousands of British drivers across the UK.

 The change comes after Lord Chancellor David Gauke announced a change to the Personal Injury Discount Rate (PIDR).
-This rate is used to determine exactly what insurers should payout to those who have experienced a life-changing tragedy following an auto accident.
+This rate is used to determine exactly what insurers should pay out to those who experience a life-changing tragedy following an auto accident.

-The assumption with this change is that it will save money, but as prominent insurance firms point out, the change will likely be a negative one for insurance customers and taxpayers alike.
+The assumption with this change is that it will save money.
+Yet as prominent insurance firms point out, the change may be a negative one for insurance customers and taxpayers alike.
 In order for this rate to work, claimants would need to

 If you have been affected by this story, then please don’t hesitate to get in touch with us at The Compensation Experts where we can discuss your legal issue and help you to move forward with making a claim.